2nd & 3rd Gen Tacoma Skid Plate Options – Complete Buyer’s Guide

 OK ExpeditionAluminumN/AN/A

-The final piece of the complete skid plate puzzle is the transfer skid plate.
-This will usually attach to the front transmission cross member and then to the rear of the frame which will be behind the transfer case.
-This skid plate will protrude out and away from the frame, acting as an additional cross member.
+These will usually attach to the transmission crossmember and then to a new crossmember you add behind the transfer case.
 This protects not only the transfer case but the low-hanging portions of the exhaust in the middle of the truck.

-Adding this skid plate to your build will complete the full undercarriage coverage which will ensure less stress when it comes to unwanted damage.
-It will create a nice sleek and smooth design on the underside of your truck which will help when sliding or rubbing up against rocks.
+Adding one to your build, in conjunction those above, will complete the full primary coverage of the most vital areas.
+It will create a smooth profile which will help when sliding or rubbing up against rocks.

 BrandMaterialSteel (LBS)Aluminum (LBS)